-Okay “laughs” He had a couple one girlfriends in Finland as well.
+Okay, “he laughs,” He had a couple one girlfriends in Finland as well.

 Okay, Cinderella, how that thing came about?

-And then you were able to play Ken Hensley’s Hammond parts live “laughs”
+And then you were able to play Ken Hensley’s Hammond parts live “laughs.”

 He’s one of the greatest.

-Am I right there’s only one song you have been recorded with Cinderella which is “Hot and Bothered”?
+Am I right?
+There’s only one song you have been recorded with Cinderella, which is “Hot and Bothered”?

-When that was actually recorded?
+When was that actually recorded?